-School attendance is 95% (not including Covid related absences) Log Covid related absences separately and track return to school dates. -Work closely with the PAST team to ensure all children return to school effectively. -Family support to work with identified families. -Attendance discussed at Autumn Parents Evening (School budget) Ongoing weekly reviews and reviews for children who are missing in education, challenge in terms of absenteeism - evidence of PCR tests Attendance is better than 95% JB MC To support individual children who have suffered loss or anxiety as a result of the COVID-19 pandemic (lockdown and the ongoing procedures/protocols - for example loss or separation anxiety from family members).
-Pupil adapt emotionally to the new systems and processes in place due to Covid-19 To run 1:1 or small group (individual bubble) emotional well-being/pastoral intervention groups • To provide learning mentor support for pupils in class that have struggles to engage/access learning in the classroom • All children in school to undertake Covid-19 triage to identify where support is required There are a number of children throughout school that have suffered emotionally as a result of the Covid-19 lockdown or as a result of the new covid-19 procedures and protocols.
-These children will be accessing additional learning mentor support MC
+Pastoral Team School attendance is 95% (not including Covid related absences) Log Covid related absences separately and track return to school dates. -Work closely with the PAST team to ensure all children return to school effectively. -Family support to work with identified families. -Attendance discussed at Autumn Parents Evening (School budget) Ongoing weekly reviews and reviews for children who are missing in education, challenge in terms of absenteeism - evidence of PCR tests Attendance is better than 95% JB MC To support individual children who have suffered loss or anxiety as a result of the COVID-19 pandemic (lockdown and the ongoing procedures/protocols - for example loss or separation anxiety from family members).
+Pupil adapt emotionally to the new systems and processes in place due to Covid-19 • Children achieve (and in some identified cases) exceed their targets • Pupils learn coping strategies to deal with their emotions • Children are emotionally equipped with the tools to access their learning which will facilitate good progress and improved academic levels To run 1:1 or small group (individual bubble) emotional well-being/pastoral intervention groups To provide learning mentor support for pupils in class that have struggles to engage/access learning in the classroom All children in school to undertake Covid-19 triage to identify where support is required There are a number of children throughout school that have suffered emotionally as a result of the Covid-19 lockdown or as a result of the new covid-19 procedures and protocols.
+These children will be accessing additional learning mentor support with their learning (within their class bubble).
+This support will help them to focus/access on their learning and make good progress within the class.
+In addition to this, small pastoral interventions will MC